Cuteness overload at the Bunny Cafe in Krakow, Poland

 A hopping good way to welcome 2023's Lunar New Year - checking out Europe's first bunny cafe

-I’ve previously visited cat cafes where you order a drink, take a seat and cats wonder all around you but at the bunny cafe in Krakow, Poland there’s a more controlled environment – the bunnies live in their own huge pen where visitors are invited to pop in, spend some time watching them, stroking them and feeding them – it’s very relaxing!
+I’ve previously visited cat cafes where you order a drink, take a seat and cats wonder all around you.
+But at the bunny cafe in Krakow, Poland there’s a more controlled environment.
+The bunnies live in their own huge pen where visitors are invited to pop in, spend some time watching them, stroking them and feeding them – it’s very relaxing!

 What to expect at the Bunny Cafe in Krakow, Poland